pantheon-systems/documentation/source/content/guides/domains/08-domain-hijacking.md

 integration: [--]
 ---

+This section provides information on how to prevent domain hijacking.

 Domain Name Server (DNS) hijacking is a type of DNS attack in which bad actors search for available subdomains online, and then redirect them to malicious sites.

 ## How to Avoid DNS Hijacking